Looking for a quick way to get started understanding the results of your research?

 The benefit of acceptors vs. rejecters is that you are looking more vs. less extreme.
 The difference between them is valuable in identifying a compelling story.
 Typically, this is done in the form of point gaps.
 A large gap between acceptors and rejecters points to an insight.

 Sort your data.

-you attributes of various features and benefits, sort them from high to low and compare the acceptors and rejecters, or particular demographic groups, such as Millennials vs. Baby Boomers.
-Sort them on ratings and on point gaps.
+If you have attributes of various features or benefits, sort them from high to low and compare the acceptors and rejecters.
+Or compare demographic groups, such as Millennials vs. Baby Boomers.
+Sort them on ratings or point gaps.
 Larger point gaps can identify attributes that are choice drivers.

-These little tricks will get you on your way!
+These little baby hacks will get you on your way!